Gif-sur-Yvette: History

 Following the First World War, the Gif commune experienced an important demographic change, with an increasing population.
 The town took the name of Gif-sur-Yvette in 1930.

 Just after the Second World War, Gif-sur-Yvette acquired an international scientific reputation, with the CNRS and Atomic Energy Commission (CEA) moving there.
 The CEA discovered radioactive contamination in a private home in Gif-sur-Yvette in 1974; the home had been built upon a site where needles containing radon gas were once manufactured, starting in 1915.
 The needles were used to sterilise infected tissue—an idea developed by Marie Curie.

 The town was extended in 1975, with the creation of the Chevry neighbourhood, from areas ceded by the Gometz-la-Ville and Gometz-le-Châtel communes.

 Main sights

 The Église Saint-Rémi (Saint Rémi church), a structure of Romanesque and Gothic architecture, was built in the 12th century.
 It was registered as a historic monument in 1938.

 Some ruins remain of a Benedictine abbey which was built in the 12th century and became a national property in 1789 amid the French Revolution.
-It was officially registered in 1963.